MCP Server Troubleshooting: Fix the 10 Most Common Errors

 10. Tool Count Exceeds Client Limit

-Some MCP servers do not appear in your tool list, or the client warns that the maximum number of tools has been exceeded.
-Tools that worked before suddenly stop being available.
+What you see: Some MCP servers do not appear in your tool list, or tools that worked before stop being available.

-Each AI client caps the number of MCP tools it can register.
-Cursor limits you to 40 tools.
+Why: Cursor limits to 40 tools.
 GitHub Copilot caps at 128.
-Exceed the limit and extras are silently dropped.
+Extras are silently dropped.